22.11.2024

 I don’t say that there is no human factor in authority; I only say that this term "the matter of authority is the person" might create confusion in terms and leads to misunderstandings on the very important issue.

-Catholic authors are clear in their expressions so that readers can clearly understand and not be confused.
-An excellent example of the clarity of expression can be found in the person of Rev. P. Chas Augustine who explained in one sentence what the matter of the supreme authority actually is.
+Catholic authors are clear in their expressions so that readers can easily understand and not be confused.
+An excellent example of the clarity of expression can be found in the person of Rev. P. Chas Augustine who explained in one sentence what the matter of the Supreme Authority actually is.

 Rev. P. Chas Augustine wrote that election is remote matter and the consent of the elect is materia proxima, to which is added the divine form of the Primacy embodied in the bishop of Rome.